 Moisture Mitigating Epoxy Primers

 These specialized epoxy primers offer greater adhesion than a typical 100% solid epoxy coatings.
-This adhession is not susceptable to increased moisture transmission, and can withstand greater pressure caused by the hydrostatic pressure.
+This adhesion is not susceptible to increased moisture transmission, and can withstand greater pressure caused by the hydro-static pressure.

 But even though they perform better than typical epoxies, they don’t have the chemical resistance that urethane cement offers.
 So if the salt narrative is true, then those epoxy primers won’t last against salt build up.